WilliamTjonndal/IT3212/assignment4/Group 25 Preprocessing.md

 We also examined whether the dataset contained blurry, empty/low-edge, almost constant, or overly noisy images.
 Empty or low-edge images were detected using edge detectors to flag cases with very few visible structures, almost constant images were identified by measuring how little the pixel intensities vary, blurry images were found by checking for a lack of fine detail using a Laplacian-based sharpness measure, and overly noisy images were characterized by excessively strong high-frequency responses.

-We applied these checks to identify foggy, grainy, blurry, and otherwise unrepresentative images that would be difficult to classify reliably and could introduce noise into the model.
+We applied these checks to identify foggy, grainy, blurry, and otherwise unrepresentative images that would be difficult to classify and could introduce noise into the model.
 In practice, we found only a small number of blurry and empty/low-edge images shown in figure 7 and 8, and visual inspection showed that they are still sufficiently clear and structured to represent their categories, so we decided to keep them in the training set.

 <p align="center">
   <img src="task1/results/blurry_examples/blurry_examples.png" width="500"/><br>